embed-dsp/ed_rpi_linux_kernel/README.md

 ```

 ## Cross Compile using Linaro tool chain
-Perform these steps if you want to cross compile the Raspberry Pi Linux kernel using the Linaro tool chain.
+Perform these steps to install the Linaro tool chain.

 ```bash
 # Create directory for storing the Linaro tool chain